AnastasiiaMishchenko/Internationals/Rosemary Poovattil/Lecture Notes/Lecture 2.md

 ### Switch led
 Followed the instructions given in video.
 No big issues.

+Did along with Chirantha.
+For command details click [here](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Chirantha%20Peramunage-_/IoT%20Lecture%20Logs/lecture2.md#Practical_Session)

 ### Light turn on/off using Button
-Tried Button alone in a node and saw the status publishing when button pressed and when not pressed To combine the two nodes (LED and Button) we use mqtt
+Tried Button alone in a node and saw the status publishing when button pressed and when not pressed.
+To combine the two nodes (LED and Button) we use mqtt.

 Did along with Chirantha.
 For command details click [here](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Chirantha%20Peramunage-_/IoT%20Lecture%20Logs/lecture2.md#Practical_Session)